tomjaguarpaw/H2/posts/bluefin-streams-finalize-promptly.md

 has two benefits: it can bracket its streams with _general-purpose_ operations, and those brackets finalize promptly.

 What does "finalize promptly" mean?
-And why is that a problem to not finalize promptly?
+And why is it a problem to not finalize promptly?
 Read on to find out.

 ## Prompt finalization